denysdovhan/learnyoubash/exercises/if_conditional_statement/problem.en.md

 Like in other languages, Bash conditionals let us decide to perform an action or not.
 The result is determined by evaluating an expression, which should be enclosed in `[[ ]]`.

-Conditional expression may contain `&&` and `||` operator, which are _AND_ and _OR_ accordingly.
-Beside this, there many [other handy expression](https://github.com/denysdovhan/bash-handbook#primary-and-combining-expressions).
+A conditional expression may contain `&&` and `||` operator, which are _AND_ and _OR_ accordingly.
+Beside this, there are many [other handy expressions](https://github.com/denysdovhan/bash-handbook#primary-and-combining-expressions).

-Before we start, consider what is primaries.
+Before we start, lets consider what primaries are.

 ### Primary and combining expressions